Can a personal representative also be a beneficiary of your will?

 • A spouse, parent, child, sibling, or other close relative of the decedent.

-As long as these criteria are met, an individual can potentially be a personal representative.
+As long as these criteria are met, an individual can potentially be a personal representative in your last will and testament.
 Notice that there are no restrictions whatsoever on beneficiaries serving as personal representative.
 You can even name someone who is not a member of your family.
 Thus, you can name a beneficiary as the personal representative of your estate.
 Indeed, the idea of a personal representative also being a beneficiary is specifically contemplated by section 733.301 of the Florida Statutes.

 Is it a good idea to designate a beneficiary as personal representative?